Tradeo ReviewOpen Demo Account

 The broker’s CFD range includes around 40 currency pairs, about six cryptocurrency pairs, and a few spot commodities like precious metals and energy products.
-If you want to trade equity-related CFDs at Tradeo, then the company provides access to around 10 spot indices and roughly 65 individual stocks from the U.S.A, France, Spain and Germany.
+If you want to trade equity-related CFDs, then the company provides access to around 10 spot indices and roughly 65 individual stocks from the U.S.A, France, Spain and Germany.
 The broker does not seem to let you trade CFDs on UK stocks other than on the UK FTSE100 Cash Index.

 Tradeo Social Trading Review

 Social trading at Tradeo includes its collaboration with MT4 and the associated community of Trading Signals providers, as well as the network of traders who provide copy trading services via their own web-based social trading platform called Social Web Trader.

 You can use either of these platforms to access a network of other traders whose trades you can copy in your own account if you wish.
 You can also review their past performance that can be ranked according to several relevant criteria.
 While some signals are free, the copied traders typically get paid for the signal service they provide.